Rosa Raisa: Concerts

 Rosa Raisa married the Italian baritone Giacomo Rimini (1888–1952) in 1920; the couple had first met five years earlier and were inseparable lovers.
 Rimini was descended from Sephardic Jews on his father's side and his mother was Hungarian-Italian.
 Rimini was raised as a Catholic.
-Their careers merged and after retirement in 1938 they opened a voice/opera school together in Chicago, first at the historic Congress Hotel, across from the Auditorium Theater, and during World War II they moved to North Michigan Avenue.
+Their careers merged and after retirement in 1938 they opened a voice/opera school together in Chicago, first at the historic Congress Hotel, across from the Auditorium Theatre, and during World War II they moved to North Michigan Avenue.
 Their daughter Rosa Giulietta Frieda Rimini was born 7 July 1931.

 They sang hundreds of concerts together, especially in the United States, many of them sponsored by Jewish groups as Raisa had become a beloved ethnic icon.
 Her concerts were almost always with Rimini, she singing two-thirds of the concert, he one-third.
 In their concerts they closed the first half and the end, with duets.
-The most frequent duets they sang were "Là ci darem la mano" from "Don Giovanni" where they could be outwardly playful and sexy.
-The Act IV duet from "Il Trovatore" was often given at the end of the printed program.
-It is fascinating that they often sang after the first half of a concert a duet from Verdi's "Luisa Miller," giving Raisa an opportunity to do some flashy coloratura and ending on a high C. She often closed her recitals with the Yiddish song "Eili, Eili".

-"Eili Eili" is a Yiddish song starting with the Hebrew words Eili, Eili, ("God, why have you forsaken us?") and ending with the Jewish credo, "Sh'mah Yisroel" ("Hear O Israel, the Lord our God, the Lord is One.")
+The most frequent duets they sang were "Là ci darem la mano" from Don Giovanni where they could be outwardly playful and sexy.
+The act 4 duet from Il trovatore was often given at the end of the printed program.
+It is fascinating that they often sang after the first half of a concert a duet from Verdi's Luisa Miller, giving Raisa an opportunity to do some flashy coloratura and ending on a high C. She often closed her recitals with the Yiddish song "Eili, Eili".
+"Eili Eili" is a Yiddish song starting with the Hebrew words 'Eili, Eili', ("God, why have you forsaken us?") and ending with the Jewish credo, "Sh'mah Yisroel" ("Hear O Israel, the Lord our God, the Lord is One.")
 This song exists in several arrangements.
 Raisa had the popular music composer Joseph Bonomie arrange the song for her voice.
 Her 1918 recording is remarkable for it shows the cello-like coloring of the lower voice, the liquid middle register, as well as the ease of her upper.
-And she sings the song with great feeling, appropriately sobbing on key words.
+She sings the song with great feeling, appropriately sobbing on key words.
 It was reported that she often sang this song with her eyes closed.

 Death

 Raisa suffered from cancer, having undergone a double mastectomy in the 1940s.
-She died on September 28, 1963, and her granddaughter, Suzanne Homme, told Raisa's biographer Charles Mintzer that her death certificate listed "bone cancer" as the immediate cause of death.
+She died in Los Angeles, California, on 28 September 1963, and her granddaughter, Suzanne Homme, told Raisa's biographer Charles Mintzer that her death certificate listed "bone cancer" as the immediate cause of death.
 She was buried in Holy Cross Cemetery, Culver City.